 Successful email marketing entails so much more than just whipping up some email content and pressing send.
-Having a comprehensive strategy is crucial for reaching your audience, reaching your conversion rate goals, and staying top of mind with leads and prospects with good emails.
+Having a comprehensive strategy is crucial for reaching your audience, your conversion rate goals, and staying top of mind with leads and prospects.
 What it’s often not, however, is intuitive.
-Putting together an email marketing strategy takes real work keeping up with an email list, properly segmenting your list, the follow up, testing subject lines, and coming up with consistent email messages paired with a/b testing subject lines to generate high open rates that achieve an optimal click through rate.
+Putting together an email marketing strategy takes real work, like:

 Whether you’re B2B or B2C, personalization is crucial for effective marketing.
-Among leading marketers, 90 percent say that personalization lends a significant boost to the profitability of their business, which speaks volumes to the importance of a personalized email marketing approach in your marketing tactics.
+Among leading marketers, 90% say that personalization lends a significant boost to the profitability of their business, which speaks volumes to the importance of personalized email marketing.

 When you’re able to identify your audience better and segment them based on their on-site behavior, patterns, device of choice (mobile device or desktop), and where they are in the buyer’s journey, you’re able to build a stronger connection with your leads.
 You’re proving that you know a lot about them, that you have the right resources to answer their questions, and that you’re the resource they need for valuable information.

 Emails are meant to achieve a lot of things, but ultimately, their main purpose is to guide leads down the funnel and toward a purchase decision.
 Easier said than done, though, right?